-The tools we will need and how to use them, including all the different blades, their sizes and what they are used for (you'd be surprised how many courses don't cover this).
+The tools we will need and how to use them, including all the different blades, their sizes, and what they are used for (you'd be surprised how many courses don't cover this because of time constraints).

 Numbing a client.
 What the numbing creams do to the skin.
 How to layer them.
-Which to use before the blading and which ones to use on open skin.
+Which ones to use before the blading and which ones during the procedure.

 Pigment removal.
 How to remove the inevitable unwanted strokes.

-We must learn shading.
-The right shading blades and different shading techniques.
+Shading.
+The right shading blades and the different shading techniques.

 How to microblade real skin.
 There is a way the skin must be stretched.
 How to feel and check for the correct depth.
 How to deposit the pigment.

-Aftercare is an important and a lengthier topic than you might imagine.
-The aftercare is 50% of the microblading results, so you can see why it's important to understand proper aftercare.
+Aftercare is important.
+Aftercare is 50% of the microblading results, so you can see why it's important to understand proper aftercare.